isc-projects/kea/doc/sphinx/kea-messages.rst

     dynamic server reconfiguration failed with file: %1

-This is a fatal error message logged when the dynamic reconfiguration of the DHCP server failed.
+This is an error message logged when the dynamic reconfiguration of the DHCP server failed.

 DHCP4_DYNAMIC_RECONFIGURATION_SUCCESS